xiongxiongjiang/Mijick-Popups-fork/README.md

 <p>
     <h3>Tailored to your needs.
 Designed to suit your preferences</h3>
     <p>Developers have various programming styles, and we understand and respect that.
-Therefore, our framework is engineered in such a way that you can open or close a popup from anywhere in your code.</p>
+Therefore, our framework is engineered in such a way that you can open or close a popup view from anywhere in your code.</p>
     <img alt="Code Example 2" src="https://github.com/Mijick/Assets/blob/main/Popups/Code/interact-anywhere.png" width="100%">
 </p>